sophiedick/project3/README.md

 ###What is Bill Palace?
 **Bill Palace** allows users to enter their bills and keep up with their finances.

+The time is 12:12pm and I am making a change - _Caroline_

 ###How does it work?